skiloop/tts-benchmarks/README.md

 ### Adding New TTS Clients

 1. Create a new executable script in the `scripts/` directory
-2. Follow the interface design similar to `chartts`
+2. Follow the interface design similar to `chattts`
 3. Run `./install.sh` to install

 ### Project Structure